-For correct visibility and safe driving, the wiper must be in perfect condition $\Rightarrow$ page 215.
-Failure to do so could result in an accident.
+For correct visibility and safe driving, the wiper blade must be in perfect condition $\Rightarrow$ page 209.
+If not, there is danger of an accident.

 In icy conditions, always check that the wiper blades are not frozen to the glass before using the windscreen wipers/rear window wiper.
 The windscreen wiper blades and even the windscreen wiper motor could be damaged if you start the windscreen wipers/rear window wiper with the blades frozen to the glass.